-- A. Advancing positive mental health, reducing and preventing isolation and loneliness for all children, families and the community through the provision of social, recreational, cultural and educational integrated activities and programs. - B. Creating welcoming and inclusive physical locations which supports individuals of all ages and abilities to undertake activities, or work on projects, in the company of others. - C. Encouraging all groups and individuals in the community to participate in planning and service direction to ensure the service is responsive to community needs. - D. Providing a wide range of services from birth to aging well activities which support community members of all ages and abilities to build life long connections and social capital. - E. Facilitating social connections and collaboration for community members community groups and local organisations. - F. Ensuring services and programs available and accessible to all community members including those with a disability, carers, and the CALD community.
+- C. Encouraging all groups and individuals in the community to participate in planning and service direction to ensure the service is responsive to the vulnerable community needs. - D. Providing a wide range of services from birth to aging well activities which support community members of all ages and abilities to build life long connections and social capital to subsidise and support QB's principal purpose. - E. Facilitating social connections and collaboration for community members and local organisations to support community members in need. - F. Ensuring services and programs available and accessible to community members in need including those with a disability, carers, and the CALD community."